bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Yet knowledge and practice not only on numerical analysis, but also on programming as a tool, were seldom exploited at UNLaM to address this issue.
 -->

-Each task for the mechanical system modelling as well as the algebraic or calculus operations required to generate the Euler-Lagrange differential equations are done using the _Sympy_ for the _Python_ programming language.
+Each task for the mechanical system modelling, as well as the algebraic or calculus operations, required to generate the Euler-Lagrange differential equations are done using the _Sympy_ library for the _Python_ programming language.
-Although its _physics_ module has its own syntax to model systems and efficiently generate these equations, the course follows the standard mathematical notation and procedures to arrive to them exactly as they would be done on paper.
+Although its _physics.mechanics_ module provides functionality for deriving equations of motion using [Lagrange’s method](https://docs.sympy.org/latest/modules/physics/mechanics/lagrange.html), this course aims for the student to follow the standard mathematical notation and procedures to produce them in the same way they would have done on paper.
 The idea is to make the student can verify each step of the process and only later rely on functions that made around these steps avoiding any _black box_ unbeknown to them.

 We want to emphasise that the course is not about teaching programming, nor about high-performance modelling of mechanical systems.